1. INSTALL NODEJS

 You can also combine the steps 3 and 4 with a single command using npx ( package runner tool that comes with npm 5.2+).

 npx create-react-app awesome-project

-Here npx will install react and creates a new app named awesome-project.
+Here NPX will install react and creates a new app named awesome-project.

 5. CHOOSING THE CODE EDITOR

 You can choose your own favorite code editor for editing your project.
 But in my case, I choose Visual studio Code(VS code).
-Using the below link, you can download VS code for Windows and install.
+Using the below link, you can download the VS code for Windows and install.

 6. DIRECTING TO YOUR PROJECT FOLDER AND EDITING

 You can manually open your project directory(awesome-project) on VS code or use git bash to open up the project on VS code using the below command.